 There are a number of different steps you can take to optimize your site’s speed, steps you can learn more about in our 8 Easy Ways to Speed Up WordPress post, but we’ll mention a few here.

 For starters, make sure you use a quality host and a server type appropriate for a website of your size.
 You should also use a caching plugin if your host doesn’t offer this service.
-Feel free to use our Best Five Free Caching Plugins for WordPress post as a resource.
+Check out this post on caching plugins and other tools to speed up WordPress.

 One other feature you should highly consider implementing on your site is a CDN.
 You can use a CDN to create proxy servers all around the world, which visitors can use to access your site in a much quicker way.